 The promo video for Hazel O'Connor's track Re-Joyce (2010) in aid of Myton Hospice and Help The Hospices

 The video for Re-Joyce also features Toyah Willcox, Carol Decker (T'pau), Pauline Black (The Selecter), Ranking Roger (The Beat), Vince Hill, Moya Brennan (Clannad), Neville Staple (The Specials), August Darnell (Kid Creole & The Coconuts), Neil O'Connor, Bob Brolly MBE, Cormac De Barra, Clare Hirst, Sarah Fisher, The Subterraneans, Roger Lomas, Eamonn De Barra and Simon Rogers.

 I Give You My Sunshine - a song off the album of the same name and the second CD I recorded with Sarah and Clare - is a song for my mum.

 It was Christmas and my mum was in the hospice and I was worrying what to get her as a present.

 I Give You My Sunshine (Edit Run time: 1 min 3 secs)

-I just realised that what she wants, what we all want really, is not material things at all.
+I realised that what she wanted - what we all want really - is not material things at all.